Yampa Basin Rendezvous

 This event is an effort to connect graduate students, post-doctoral scholars, researchers, staff, and faculty from the Center for Western Weather and Water Extremes (CW3E; cw3e.ucsd.edu) to river basins throughout the west, to pursue the mission and goals, listed above, of this new center.
 CW3E is based at the University of California San Diego’s (UCSD) Scripps Institution of Oceanography and is building a regional community of scientists and engineers to work on western weather and climate problems.

-Garrett Mcgurk, co-chair, Center for Western Weather and Water Extremes, UC San Diego
+Jacob Morgan, Co-Chair, Center for Western Weather and Water Extremes, UC San Diego

-Jenny Frithsen, co-chair, Friends of the Yampa
+Jenny Frithsen, Co-Chair, Friends of the Yampa

-Jacob Morgan, co-chair, Center for Western Weather and Water Extremes, UC San Diego
+Deanna Nash, Center for Western Weather and Water Extremes, UC San Diego

-Madison Muxworthy, Yampa Valley Sustainability Council
+Sally Cariveau, Yampa Valley Sustainability Council

 Nathan Stewart, Colorado Mountain College

-Partners
+Watershed Partners